-Burlen was then taken to Tokyo 16B, also known as Kanose Camp, on April 16, 1944, where the POWs worked at the Showa Denko Company under dangerous conditions since it was poorly lit and direction and supervision were poor.
-During Burlen’s time at this camp, he worked in a carbide factory which was in a mine shaft.
+Burlen was then taken to Tokyo 16-B, also known as Kanose Camp, on April 16, 1944, where the POWs worked at the Showa Denko Company under dangerous conditions since it was poorly lit and direction and supervision were poor.
+During Burlen’s time at this camp, he worked in a carbide factory that was in a mine shaft.

 While in this camp, some of the POWs built a radio and hid it in the latrine.
 When it was discovered, the Japanese executed anyone they believed to be involved in building and hiding the radio.

 While a POW in the camp, the worse duty Burlen had was on burial detail.
 On this detail, the prisoners had to carry the bodies of the dead up a hill.
 When they reached the top, they had to report to a Japanese guard who recorded the dead man’s name.
 The Japanese would then remove the anklebone and put it in a box with the prisoner’s name on it.
 After this was done, Burlen and the other men on the detail had to roll the bodies down the hill and either leave them there or burn them.
 This depended on the Japanese guard on duty.

 Red Cross boxes and supplies were not issued to the POWs and guards were known to take the food, medicines, and clothing for their own use.
 One day, representatives of the International Red Cross came to the camp.
 Before they arrived, the Japanese handed out Red Cross boxes to the POWs but told them that if they touched anything in the boxes they would be severely punished.
 After the Red Cross left the camp, the Japanese confiscated the boxes.